geosolutions-it/ckanext-datesearch/README.md

 Implement the `daterangepicker-module` JavaScript module
 --------------------------------------------------------

-CKAN uses _JavaScript modules_ to load snippers of JavaScript into the page.
+CKAN uses _JavaScript modules_ to load snippets of JavaScript into the page.
 When we added the `data-module="daterangepicker-module"` attribute to our `<input>` tag in our template earlier, we told CKAN to include the `daterangepicker-module` JavaScript module into our page.
 We now need to